-Every so often, a quote comes along that not only sticks with us but also makes us think.
+Every so often, a quote comes along that sticks with us and makes us think.
 Many of these come from movies and other popular forms of entertainment.
-Often, these quotes are attributed to someone famous, but they are merely creations of the writers of the movie.
-This is the case with the quote “Death smiles at us all.”
+Usually, these quotes are attributed to someone famous, but they are merely creations of the movie writers.
+This is the case with the quote, “Death smiles at us all.”

 However, history shows that this quote was never actually said by Aurelius, although you can see why it was something that illustrates the man's philosophy of life.

-Aurelius was a stoic and this is definitely something that a stoic would say as, on one level, it illustrates the “It is what it is” thinking of stoics.
+Aurelius was a stoic, which a stoic would say, on one level, illustrates the “It is what it is” thinking of stoics.
 This quote can be interpreted literally, or it can be applied to a wide variety of situations.

-Let's take a deeper look at 3 lessons to be learned from this quote.
+Let's take a deeper look at three lessons from this quote.

 Interpreting the Quote: Where to Begin

-Death-smiles can bring up different images to different people.
-The different images have a great deal to do with how this quote can be interpreted.
+Death smiles can bring up different images in different people, and these images have a great deal to do with how this quote can be interpreted.

-Do you see death-smiles as a type of leer or as an evil grin upon the face of an enemy that is about to bring you pain?
+Do you see death smiles as a type of leer or as an evil grin upon the face of an enemy who is about to bring you pain?
 Or is the smile a gentle one that offers solace at a time when fear may be raging?
-Yet another kind of smile is that of pure happiness that welcomes one to a joyful reward.
+Yet another kind of smile is pure happiness that welcomes one to a joyful reward.

 Another aspect of interpreting this quote falls on our meaning of what Death represents.
-It can be a literal ending of a life or a stand-in description of any ending or even change.
-In most instances, it represents hardship or adversity, but it can also represent relief and reward.
+It can be a literal ending of a life or a stand-in description of any ending or change.
+In most instances, it means hardship or adversity but can also represent relief and reward.

-As we look to interpret this quote in particular, we need to also take into consideration the movie from which it came as it indicates a message from the writer within the context of the events that take place, as well as the very character of the main character, Maximus.
+As we interpret this quote in particular, we need to also consider the movie from which it came.
+It indicates a message from the writer within the context of the events that take place, as well as the very character of the main character, Maximus.

 With these things in mind, here are three lessons you can take away from this quote.